This is our index of Abenaki mythology and traditional stories that can be read online.

 each other, so you may also want to visit our page comparing

 Enjoy the stories!
-If you would like to recommend an Abenaki legend for this page or think one of the ones on here
+If you would like to recommend an Abenaki legend for this page, please let us know.

 Click on each character's name for more detailed information about his or her role in Abenaki mythology.